fastrgv/Reliquarium/README.md

 ## Game Features
-* Works on PCs or laptops running OS-X or GNU/Linux.
+* Works on PCs or laptops running Windows, OSX or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.

-* Both GNU/Linux and OS-X binaries provided, as well as full source.
+* Windows, GNU/Linux and OSX binaries provided, as well as full source.

 * Laptop friendly controls;  supports Mac Retina displays.